IsaacScript/isaacscript/docs/javascript-tutorial.md

 In the TypeScript code snippet, you can see that we marked "player" as the "EntityPlayer" type by using a colon.
 The "EntityPlayer" type is automatically provided by the `isaac-typescript-definitions` package, and corresponds to the "EntityPlayer" in the official docs.
 (The `isaac-typescript-definitions` package is automatically imported in any IsaacScript project.)

 Once the type has been annotated, your editor will know about all of the legal methods for the "player" variable.
-You can now tab-complete everything.
-And if you make a typo on the "AddCollectible" method, the editor will immediately tell us by drawing a squiggly line underneath it.
+If you make a typo on the "AddCollectible" method, the editor will immediately tell us by drawing a squiggly line underneath it.

 When coding in TypeScript, you will need to add the type for every function argument.
 That way, the compiler can catch all of the bugs.